 Knitting this cardigan took many hours – there are 106 peaks of the lace pattern around the edge of the cardigan, plus 9 at each cuff.
 Each peak took about 3½ minutes (once I’d learned the pattern) to knit.
 I have no idea how long the body took to knit but managed the sleeves in a couple of days as I saw the end in sight.

 When I went to Ganseyfest in Inverness in autumn 2011 I found a few stalls selling yarn.
 I couldn’t resist buying a hank of 70% Alpaca, 20% Silk and 10% Cashmere from Helen at Ripples Crafts.
 This gave me the name for this project.
 I bought another hank of yarn from Helen at Edinburgh Yarn Festival so that will have to become a perfect garment and written pattern, Edinripples!
-I remembered to keep the label!
+Ripples yarn label

 When I started knitting with this yarn I had no idea what it would become.
 I started with 2mm double pointed needles and knitted a long length of Vandyke Border (from The Art of Shetland Lace by Sarah Don) – it’s a 12 row repeat and the stitch number grows from 7 to 14, and back to 7 to give a triangular shape – in Shetland we call this “da lace” and each repeat makes a peak.
 I used a provisional cast on as I was pretty sure that I would ultimately want to join it to the end of the lace.
 Over many weeks I kept adding to the repeats, marking every 20th one by knotting a coloured thread through one of the holes.
 After I had got 80 repeats I left it for a while till I decided what to do next.

 A long time later I was looking for some knitting to take on holiday and this, with a circular needle, seemed ideal.
 I picked up and knitted stitches from all of the straight edge of the lace and knitted a few rows back and forth.
 As soon as I knitted a row with yarn overs I discovered that I spent more time encouraging the stitches over the join between flexible and inflexible parts of the circular needle than I did knitting.
 I did very little knitting on that trip.
 When I got home I contacted the manufacturer and was sent a replacement needle but in an accompanying note the sender said she thought the new one might give me the same trouble.
 She was right.
-The lace at the sides was knitted onto the body
+The bottom front of Inverriples cardigan

 It was many months before I picked this up again.
 Uninspired by what I had done on holiday I “spret” (Shetland dialect word for rip back) till I reached the straight edge of the lace.
 I decided this would perhaps become a short bolero.
 I measured the lace and calculated that 50 peaks should be the right width, but not too tight.
 I picked up 480 stitches from the straight edge, using 2.75mm double pointed needles.
 I started to knit over the middle 300 stitches using the pattern in chart B of Mary Kay's Vinstrik from 'A Legacy of Shetland Lace' but added a plain (knit) row between all the pattern rows of the second pattern.
 I attached the remaining lace on to the main part by knitting the last stitch of the body with the next stitch picked from the edge of the lace.
 I kept going until the remaining yarn weighed 55g and the lace edging ran out.